worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 #### NEW!
 [Webcontainers](https://webcontainers.io/tutorial/1-build-your-first-webcontainer-app) - NodeJS in browser

 #### NEW!
 [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly)  - Write C/C++/Rust for browser

 #### NEW!
+[Unreal Engine 5 Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - There is an awesome compendium available on Github that describes everything about UE5 in detail.

+#### NEW!
 [GunJS Starterkit with Quickstart and Artificial Intelligence Pair Programming](https://github.com/worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING) - Everything you need to know to develop dapps for METAVERSE-DAO